Internal Links

 the Moon, the planets, and other solar systems.....Sorry, I'm hard to impress!

-The Apollo moon landings were fantastic - since then, nothing....at least not in
+The Apollo moon landings were fantastic - since then, nothing....at least not with respect to

 manned space travel.
 PATHETIC!!!!!
-Still, seeing a Shuttle launch always impresses me
+Still, seeing a Saturn V or Shuttle launch always impressed me

-and brings a lump to my throat.
+and brought a lump to my throat.
 If only the money poured into wars by world leaders

 was pumped into NASA, and, say, Cancer research, we would have